SaturnsVoid/GoBot/README.md

 ----------Update Log---------------------

 10/06/2015 @ 12:00PM:
--  Changed the way the command URL is handeld
+-  Changed the way the command URL is handled
 -  Made a temporary fix for the Timer issue cousing issues with running and compiling. (woops)